 - I love heavy, hearty spices like curry and paprika, but if you use too much for roasting, they might get bitter in the oven.
 Save the heavy seasonings for dressings, dips or sauces.

 Is there such a thing as too many apples?

-If you’ve stocked up of fruits and veggies in season or you’ve been gifted some (like these awesome apples Tim’s parents brought us), it’s probably impossible to eat all of them.
+If you’ve stocked up of fruits and veggies in season or you’ve been gifted some, it’s probably impossible to eat all of them.
 Don’t get bummed out or overwhelmed.
 You don’t need to throw them out.
 You can instead use your apples in jams, spreads, freezer friendly applications and more.